AIDELabAZ/LSMS-ISA_data_handbook/README.md

 # LSMS-ISA Handbook on Data Processing
-## LSMS-ISA Processed Dataset Construction and Documentation
+## Processed Dataset Construction and Documentation

 The data handbook is an annotated code book listing and explaining the procedures used to clean and prepare the LSMS-ISA data and make a household agricultural production dataset.
 The agricultural production dataset is designed to estimate crop production functions at the household level.
 There are 6 preliminary guide documents on the making of datasets for fertilizer, harvest labor, planting labor, crop output, pesticide-herbicide-fungicide-irrigation, and land area.
 There is a final guide called "yield" which combines the preliminary datasets to make a dataset ready to estimate crop production functions.